AndrewChild/The-Garden-Guidebook/README.md

 - Consider adding a master codex of routes and their aliases
 - Consider adding a section for eliminates (KISS, enchilad original, and spraycation. probably others too)
 - add map for garden cliffs
-- consider adding a map of all areas
+- consider adding a map of all areas and sweethome
 - make upper garden map more readable
 - consider adding Highway 11 main wall, Shark Fin Rock, and Iron wall to "Other Areas"
 - Other areas section is hard to read